Are there any prerequisites for attending?

 Due to the size of the audience, cameras and audio will be disabled unless you are a presenter.
 You will not see any buttons to mute/unmute audio or to start your camera because these are disabled.

-If I have connection trouble and then rejoin, will I see the chat and Q&A history from before I dropped out?
+If I have connection trouble and then rejoin the virtual sessions, will I see the chat and Q&A history from before I dropped out?